flo-ET/string-library-examples/README.md

 Please read the ["String Library"](https://documenter.getpostman.com/view/7540275/SWECVaCX?version=latest#27e35853-7dbb-44bf-ba27-955afa2ed7d9) section in our API documentation before you continue.
 ###### *It's assumed that you have created an easytranslate account, string library and an automation workflow.
 You've also generated a PAT or otherwise have access to fresh access tokens.*

-0. Regestier a webhook endpoint here `/laas/api/v1/teams/:team_name/webhook-endpoints`.
+0. Register a webhook endpoint here `/laas/api/v1/teams/:team_name/webhook-endpoints`.
 Make sure to specify `task.updated` in the events to reduce incoming traffic.
 1. Gather and compile strings you want translated.
 See examples [here](code_examples/README.md).
 2. Use `strings-library/api/v1/teams/:team-name/libraries/:library-id/sync` to transfer your strings and all available translations to the library[^1].
 Keep the list of key names handy for the coming steps.
 3. If you wish to translate these strings immediately, use `/strings-library/api/v1/teams/:team-name/libraries/:library-id/start-automation` and provide the list of key names[^2].